 RECOMMENDED SEASON.
 Spring, summer and fall.
 Even during the hot months this can be a pleasant ride in early morning or evening.

-MAPS: See below.
+MAPS: See map below for more information.
 The Chamber of Commerce’s street map, ‘Discover the Wenatchee Valley’ is also excellent for orchard rides throughout the entire valley.

 REPORTER: Andy Dappen (first posted 7/2005, converted to blog format 3/2010).